mqtt-tools/mqttwarn/README.md

 In order to be able to obtain the username (`jane`) and her device name (`phone`) for use in transformations (see previous section), we would ideally want to parse the MQTT topic name and add that to the item data our plugins obtain.
 Yes, we can.

-An optional `topicdatamap` in our configuration file, defines the name of a function we provide, also in the configuration file, which accomplishes that.
+An optional `datamap` in our configuration file defines the name of a function we provide, also in the configuration file, which accomplishes that.

 ```ini
 [owntracks/jane/phone]